zoccoler/flood-napari/README.md

 A simple plugin to flood 8-bit 2D images by means of a big blue label.

 Essentially, it creates a label by manual thresholding the image.
-Useful visual feedback to probe background heterogeneities.
+It can be used as a visual feedback to probe background heterogeneities.

 ![](https://github.com/zoccoler/flood-napari/raw/main/images/flood_napari_demo.gif)

+This plugin was created as result of a teachig material.
 Each of the 3 modules was implemented differently (check this [blog post](https://biapol.github.io/blog/marcelo_zoccoler/entry_user_interf3/) for more information about each implementation), but the result is similar.

 ----------------------------------